hally0/montainer/README.md

 TO = Send mail to
 TLS = true, if you want to use TLS
 ```
 To use a notifier, fill the montainer.ini with the appropriate notifiers.
-If you want to use Pushbullet,
+If you want to only use Pushbullet,
- simply remove all the other sections (Pushover, Email in this case).
+ simply remove all the notifiers you don't use (Pushover, Email in this case).
 Your ini file should look like this:
 ```
 [GENERAL]
 SYNCTIME = 3